JoonyoungYi/MCCO-numpy/README.md

 omega: The sample set. observed entry (i, j) in the sample set omega.
 ```
 - You can optimize more to enhance performance.
 - This paper handles the noise-less case.
-If your data has noise, you should add the regularizer term to objective function.
+If your data has noise, you should add a regularizer term to objective function.
 See [cvxpy](http://www.cvxpy.org/en/latest/).